piyushghoghari08/AKWaveform/README.md

 <a href="https://github.com/spenciefy/SYWaveformPlayer"> <b> SYWaveformPlayer </b></a> <b> + </b> <a href="https://github.com/SagarSDagdu/SDDownloadManager"> <b> SDDownloadManager </b></a> = <b> WAVWFORM </b>

-<p> > This Waveform Library soluation is combination of two other library. one of SYWaveformPlayer and another is SDDownloadManager. </p>
+<p> > This AKWaveform Library soluation is combination of two other library. one of SYWaveformPlayer and another is SDDownloadManager. </p>

-<p> > Waveform Library used for multiple audio file download, save device storage and convert into waveform. </p>
+<p> > AKWaveform Library used for multiple audio file download, save device storage and convert into waveform. </p>

 <h3> Features </h3>